4 Home Changes That Can Affect Homeowners InsuranceOctober 15, 2020

 Another one of the home changes that can affect homeowners insurance is when you update parts of your home that contribute to maintaining it, increasing safety, etc. When your home improvement project is oriented towards updating critical components in your home, such as the roof, the heating elements, the plumbing, or the electrical wiring, you should have a discussion with your agent.
 These types of home improvements can often make you eligible for policy discounts that can add up to save you a substantial amount of policy premium each year.

 If you have made a purchase or were gifted valuable personal property items, it is a good idea to have a discussion about these new acquisitions with your insurance agent.
 Things like antiques, firearms, and jewelry usually have a sublimit of insurance applied to them on a Homeowner’s Insurance Policy when they are lost due to theft or “mysterious disappearance”.

 You can insure these items for their full value, even in the case of theft, if they are added and itemized to a Personal Property Floater that is connected to your Homeowner’s Insurance Policy.
-Without having a discussion with your agent, they will not know to add these items to your policy, and you could be looking at a grossly underinsured loss down the road.
+In some cases and with some companies, this can be a way to properly insure your E-bike, if you have one.
+But, without having a discussion with your agent, they will not know to add these items to your policy, and you could be looking at a grossly underinsured loss down the road.

 These are just a few home changes that can affect homeowners insurance and other coverage you may need.
 Be sure to stay on top of your insurance coverages by conducting at least an annual review of your policies each year.
 If you have questions, it is always better to pick up the phone and call your independent agent than to find out after a claim that you had insufficient coverage.